 Last, focusing on the high-level landscape of mutations in pRCC, we identified mutation rate dispersion of C-to-T in CpG motif contributes the most to the inter-sample mutation spectra variations.
 We further pinned down the cause of dispersion by showing the hypermethylated cluster, identified in the previous TCGA study (3), has higher C-to-T rate in CpGs.
 This hypermethylated cluster is associated with later stage, type 2 pRCC, SETD2 mutation and worse prognosis (3).
 Although increased C-to-T in CpG is likely the result of hypermethylation, we cannot rule out the possibility the change of mutation landscape plays a role in cancer development.
 For example, C-to-T in methylated CpG causes loss of methylation, which could have effects on local chromatin environment, trans-elements recruitment and gene expression regulation.
+In our study, we observed C-to-Ts in CpG are enriched in coding regions, which supports their roles in cancer development.

 Significant APOBEC activities and consequential mutation signatures were observed in one type 2 pRCC case.
 APOBEC activities were known to be prevalent in UCs (12, 19).
 We also successfully detected prominent APOBEC signatures in all three UC samples processed in the same pipeline as pRCCs.
 Intriguingly, despite being considered to have the same cellular origin with pRCC, we were not able to detect significant APOBEC activities in ccRCC.
 This is in agreement with previous studies (12).
 APOBEC mutation signature was also found in a small percentage of chromophobe renal cell carcinoma (25), although they are believed to have a different cellular origin.
 APOBEC activities have been linked with genetic predisposition and viral infection (26).
-Given a statistically robust signal in our conservative algorithm, it is plausible that a small fraction of otherwise driver mutation absent type 2 pRCCs might be etiologically and genomically similar to UC.
-Since standard treatment for UC involves cytotoxic chemotherapy and radiation, this finding could have a very meaningful clinical impact.
+Given a statistically robust signal in our conservative algorithm, it is plausible that a small fraction of otherwise driver mutation absent type 2 pRCCs might share some etiologically and gnomically similarity with UC.
+Standard treatment for UC involves cytotoxic chemotherapy and radiation while RCC shows low response rate to cytotoxic therapy.
+Pending further research, this finding might lead to actionably clinical implications. (still too strong?)

 Chromatin remodeling pathway is highly mutated in pRCC (3).
 Several chromatin remodelers, for example SETD2, BAP1 and PBRM1, have been identified as cancer drivers in pRCC.
 We investigate the relationship between samples with mutated chromatin remodelers and those without such mutations in terms of overall mutational spectrum.
-We demonstrated pRCC with defects in chromatin remodeling genes show higher mutation rate in general, driven by an even stronger mutation rate increase in putative open chromatin regions.
+We demonstrated pRCC with defects in chromatin remodeling genes shows higher mutation rate in general, driven by an even stronger mutation rate increase in putative open chromatin regions.
 This is likely because chromatin remodeling defects affect open chromatin environment and impede DNA repairing in these regions.

 It is known that replication time strongly governs local mutation rate.
 Early replication regions have fewer mutations.
 But the difference dissipates when DNA mismatch repair becomes defective (21).
-In our study, we found this correlation weakened in chromatin remodeling genes mutated samples, presumably caused by failure of replication error repair due to an abnormal chromatin environment.
+In our study, we found this correlation weakened in chromatin remodeling genes mutated samples, presumably caused by failure of replication error repair in an abnormal chromatin environment.
 By adapting defects in chromatin remodeling genes, tumor alters its mutation rate and landscape, which might further provide advantage in cancer evolution.
 Yet, high mutation burden in functional important open chromatin regions also raises the chance that tumor antigens activate host immune system.
 Researchers found tumors with DNA mismatch repair deficiency response better to PD-1 blockage (27).
 Thus chromatin remodeler alterations might as well correlate with higher response rate of immunotherapy,